 - Spend less time online.
 I know, this one is a bit ironic since you’re reading this online, but it’s true.
 For most of us, if we’re really honest with ourselves, we’re spending way too much time looking at screens and being overwhelmed by useless information and awful headlines that drag down our positive energy.
 This is a major contributor to burnout, and we may not even realize it.
 Step away from the smartphone and computer for more hours a day and you’ll begin to feel more clear-headed, rested, and focused.
 Spend that reclaimed time resting, exercising, or outdoors – even if it’s just an hour.

 Do you notice what all three of these have in common?
 They all involve creating more free time.
 Burnout comes not just from overwork, but from a lack of empty space in our lives.
 Empty space that our hearts and minds need to function at their best.
-I’ve been noticing a lack of this empty space in my life for quite some time (and really missing it), so I’m taking charge of bringing it back.
+I’ve been noticing a lack of this empty space in my life for quite some time (and really missing it), so I’m taking charge of bringing it back by lightening up my calendar and being more mindful about guarding my energy and saying “no” more often.
 Making this space a priority is the key to becoming the best version of ourselves, and it’s the very best treatment for a tired soul.

 What are doable ways you create more empty space in your life?